Ubax/a11y-kata/README.md

 The recommended order for completing the exercises is:

 1. Start with the introduction slide deck.
-2. Complete the first two exercises in the tools section:
+2. Complete the first five exercises in the tools section:
+   - 2.1.
+Automated Testing Tools
+   - 2.2.
+Manual Testing Tools
-   - 2.1 - Keyboard Navigation
+   - 2.3.
+Keyboard Navigation
-   - 2.2 - Screen Reader
+   - 2.4.
+Screen Readers
+   - 2.5.
+Disability Simulators
-3. Move on to the testing exercises.
+3. Move on to pitfalls exercises.
-4. Continue with the pitfalls exercises.
-5. (Optional, if time allows) Complete the remaining tool exercises.
+4. (Optional, if time allows) Complete the remaining tool exercises.
-6. (Optional, if time allows) Explore the resources section(s) for further information.
+5. (Optional, if time allows) Explore the resources section(s) for further information.

 ## Completing in a group